“Love is holy because it is like grace—the worthiness of its object is never really what matters.” Gilead

 I’m not like “the church lady” Dana Carvey hilariously depicted in Saturday Night Live who saw Santa and Satan as one because their names shared the same letters.
 Nor do I think Christians need to be on the Holiday Crusades by making sure Jesus gets more attention for his birthday than Santa.

 But as a parent, I don’t plan on convincing my children Santa is real and I don’t want to uphold the basic premise behind all Santa related stories.
-I’m not saying anyone who does this is a terrible person or a bad Christian, but my main problem with Santa is the underlying message in his stories (and yes, I also do have.
+I’m not saying anyone who does this is a terrible person or a bad Christian, but my main problem with Santa is the underlying message in his stories.
 The overall message of all Christmas stories—books, songs, movies, or TV shows—presents a gospel of works that is quite different from the gospel of grace in the Bible.

 Grace vs Works